scienceai/blog/_posts/partnership-reproducibility-initiative.md

 fully reproduced and made available in the best possible formats so that scientist can keep challenging and building upon this work.

-After our work is done, obtaining the data and results of any study from the reproducibility initiative will be as easy as:
+After our work is done, reproducing and challenging  any study from the reproducibility initiative will be as easy as:

     ldpm install author_year